How Often Should I Change My Vape Coil?

-Then there is the type of ejuice used.
-Some ejuice can gunk up a coil quickly, thereby reducing its lifespan.
-Pure VG can gunk up wicks and coils fairly quickly.
+Then there is the type of e-juice used.
+Some e-juice can gunk up a coil quickly, thereby reducing its lifespan.
+Pure VG can gunk up wicks and coils reasonably quickly.

-If you do your own coils, you can simply replace the wick and dry burn the coil to remove excess gunk.
-But if you are using disposable coil heads, expect to swap them out at a fairly regular basis.
+If you do your own coils, you can replace the wick and dry burn the coil to remove excess gunk.
+But if you are using disposable coil heads, expect to swap them out reasonably regularly.

-Sweet flavors can also gunk up coils fast, as do tobacco-based flavors.
-That makes up more than half of ejuice flavors available out there.
+Sweet flavours can also gunk up coils fast, as do tobacco-based flavours.
+That makes up more than half of the e-juice flavours available out there.

-So if you think you can work around it by choosing non-sweetened, non-VG, non-tobacco flavors, you will find your vaping pleasure greatly reduced.
+So if you think you can work around it by choosing non-sweetened, non-VG, non-tobacco flavours, you will find your vaping pleasure significantly reduced.

-After all, aren’t the flavors the best part of vaping?
+After all, aren’t the flavours the best part of vaping?